rpm-software-management/dnf/doc/api_conf.rst

     Boolean option, ``True`` instructs the solver to either use a package with the highest available version or fail.
 On ``False``, do not fail if the latest version can not be installed.
 Default is ``False``.

+  .. attribute:: cachedir

+    Path to a directory used by various DNF subsystems for storing cache data.
+Has a reasonable root-writable default depending on the distribution.
+It is up to the client to set this to a location where files and directories can be created under the running user.
+The directory can be safely deleted after the :class:`dnf.Base` object is destroyed

   .. attribute:: debuglevel

     Debug messages output level, in the range 0 to 10.
 Default is 2.